NOTICE OF INTENT TO ADOPT AMENDMENTS TO THE GEORGIA STATE BOARD OF ACCOUNTANCY RULES, CHAPTER 20, AND NOTICE OF PUBLIC HEARING.

 If you choose not to renew online and would like a paper renewal application, please send an email request to the Board office at firstname.lastname@example.org.
 Make sure to include your CPA license number on all correspondence to the Board office.

 Please note that renewing by mail may take up to 4 weeks to process after the completed renewal application is received.
-A late fee will be imposed if you renew after the expiration date of your license.
 You cannot practice after your license expiration date.

 Effective July 1, 2014, the Georgia State Board of Accountancy was transitioned from operating as a licensing board within the Secretary of State’s Professional Licensing Board (PLB) Division to operating as an attached agency of the State Accounting Office.